12 Management Best Practices to Use

 Did you know that only 60% of employees say they have a world-class manager?

-A good manager plays a significant role in creating a positive and highly productive workplace.
-Your behavior and management can transform your team into a super productive unit and improve morale among your direct reports.
+An effective manager plays a significant role in creating a positive and highly productive workplace.
+Your behavior and management can streamline your team into a super productive unit doing their best work, and improve morale among your direct reports.
+This is backed by data too, with research showing that structured management practices “have greater productivity, profitability, and innovation” – in a report by Nicholas Bloom, Erik Brynjolfsson, Megha Patnaik, Itay Saporta-Eksten, and John Van Reenen.

-There are some standard good management practices that successful managers use.
-If you haven’t already implemented them, our article will tell you how, and explain the benefits.
+There are some standard management best practices that successful managers use.
+If you haven’t already implemented them, our article will tell you how, and explain the benefits for small businesses and large enterprises alike.

-We’ll cover 12 examples of best practices for managers and team leaders, from how to communicate better, to how to delegate, and educate your team.
+We’ll cover 12 examples of best management practices (BMPs) and FAQs for administrators and team leaders to improve their management style, from how to communicate better, to how to delegate, and educate your team.
 So let’s get started.

 1. Hire the right people (someone you’d be happy to see in the hallway)

-Wrong hires have a big impact on a company’s productivity and costs.
+Wrong hires have a big impact on company culture, productivity, and costs.
 They usually perform lower than others, and managing an underperforming employee takes 70% more time than managing a high performing one.

 Additionally, if your staff doesn’t share your company’s values, you’ll find it challenging to get everyone rowing in the same direction.
+The hit on team dynamics and partnerships will make it difficult for your employees to put out good work at a reasonable rate.
 At the end of the day the goal is maximizing profitability.

-While a candidate does need to have the right essential skills for a role, you can’t “train” someone to have the right attitude and personality that fits your company.
+While a candidate does need to have the right essential skills for a role, great managers know you can’t “train” someone to have the right attitude and personality that fits your company.
 Business management is people management – make it easier for yourself from the start.

-There are many advantages to hiring employees that are a strong cultural fit.
+There are many incentives to hiring employees that are a strong cultural fit.
 Such employees bring more value to your business.
-They are generally more satisfied with their positions and exhibit that satisfaction through their work results.
+Part of these employee’s strengths is that they are generally more satisfied with their positions and exhibit that satisfaction through their work results.
+Employee engagement comes easier when a new team member gels with the people and the work environment naturally.
+Just make sure to not show favoritism towards the employees that seem to be better fits.

-Here are some steps you can take to improve your chances of hiring the right person.
+Here are some steps you can take to change management and improve your chances of hiring the right person.

 Consider a wide range of candidates

-You need a vast pool of potential employees to find the perfect fit.
-As long as you have assessment criteria in place, you’ll know who to shortlist and invite for an interview.
+Part of operation management is having a vast pool of potential employees to find the perfect fit.
+As long as you have assessment criteria in place, your management team will know who to shortlist and invite for an interview.

 Don’t limit your search to one job board either as you will lower the chance for finding the right candidate.
 You never know – professional social media like LinkedIn and AngelList could be the key to connecting with future members of your team.